-MacPhee joins Scotland coaching staff
+Clarke extends Scotland contract

 Last updated on .From the section Scotland

-Austin MacPhee is joining Scotland's coaching staff after stepping down from his role with Northern Ireland, the Irish Football Association has said.
+Clarke added: "I am committed to helping us return to a major tournament as quickly as possible and improving on what we have achieved until now.

+"I would like to thank Steven Reid and Stevie Woods for their contributions to the national team, not only during the summer but especially in my early months in the job, when we had some tough times and results."

-The former Hearts assistant, 41, worked initially with Michael O'Neill as Northern Ireland reached Euro 2016.
+Former Hearts assistant MacPhee worked initially with Michael O'Neill as Northern Ireland reached Euro 2016.
 He stayed on as part of Ian Baraclough's team but will now work for his home country's national team.

+He joined Aston Villa recently as a set-piece coach, after a spell as assistant manager of FC Midtylland.

 MacPhee, who played in Romania and Japan, said he leaves "cherishing" his time with Northern Ireland.